Mattress Sizes and Dimensions: Which Bed Size Is Right For You?

 Room size: A California king mattress fits best in a large master bedroom of at least 12 x 12 feet.

 If it’s time for a new mattress, you may be wondering which size is right for you.
-There are many things to consider, like who will be sleeping in the bed, how much space you will need, how much room is in your bedroom, and any specific health or sleep issues you might face.
+There are many factors to consider, like who will be sleeping in the bed, how much space you will need, how much room is in your bedroom, and any specific health or sleep issues you might face.

 Buying a new mattress is not a one-size-fits-all situation, so it’s essential to evaluate your individual needs.
 If you have a history of back pain or sleep problems, you may want a free trial period to help you make sure you’re comfortable with your new mattress.